 Ways to stay up-to-date on WordPress include:

 - Reading about what to expect in future releases of WordPress, like our take on what to expect in WordPress 6.1

 Bonus Tip: Pick the Right Partners

 Being a WordPress freelancer is a solo job, but you don’t have to go at it alone.
 Pressable is the perfect partner for growing your business.
-We offer the fastest and easiest-to-use hosting for you and your client’s websites.
-We also offer unlimited staging sites, so you’ll have instant access to a development environment for every new client project.
+We offer the fastest and easiest-to-use managed WordPress hosting for you and your client’s websites.
+We also offer staging sites, so you’ll have instant access to a development environment for every new client project.

 Nox has been using WordPress on and off since it was originally released in 2003, first as a blogger and later as a software developer.
 Her work on the Pressable support team blends her interest in technology, culture, and communications with her love of solving puzzles.
 When she's not at her computer she enjoys hiking, running, yoga, and street photography.